 Targets: Legs, glutes, hamstrings, inner thighs, triceps (back of the arm) and core.

-How To Do A Single Leg Glute Bridge Hold and Skull Crusher
+How to Do a Single-Leg Bridge Hold and Skull Crushers

-Start laying on your back, right foot planted flat on the ground, left foot extended straight overhead (ankle stacked over knee).
-Hold one dumbbell in each hand, fully extending your arms so the dumbbells are directly overhead, palms facing one another.
+Start lying on your back, right foot planted flat on the ground, left foot extended straight overhead (ankle stacked over knee).
+Hold a dumbbell in each hand, fully extending your arms so the dumbbells are directly overhead, palms facing one another.

 Bend at the elbows to slowly lower the dumbbells towards your head (just bending at the elbows).
 This is a skull crusher.

-Then push the dumbbells back overhead to return to the starting position.
-Repeat to perform as many skull crushers as possible in the timed interval, maintaining the single leg glute bridge hold the entire time.
+Push the dumbbells back overhead to return to the starting position.
+Repeat to perform as many skull crushers as possible in the timed interval, maintaining the single-leg glute bridge hold the entire time.

 Modification: Option to perform skull crushers while holding a staggered or double leg glute bridge (keeping both feet on the ground).

-Targets: The rectus abdominis (your “six-pack” ab muscles), deep transverse abdominals, upper abs, lower abs, obliques and shoulders.
+Targets: Rectus abdominis (your “6-pack” ab muscles), deep transverse abdominals, upper abs, lower abs, obliques and shoulders.

-Start seated with knees bent and feet flat on the floor.
+Start seated with your knees bent and your feet flat on the floor.
 Hold a dumbbell in your right hand at shoulder height.

-Keeping your core engaged, lean your torso back to lay flat on the ground, body forms a straight line.
+Keeping your core engaged, lean your torso back to lie flat on the ground, body forms a straight line.

-Pull your torso back to an upright position to perform a sit up.
-At the top of the movement, perform a single arm overhead press by pressing the dumbbell in your right hand directly overhead, locking out right bicep near right ear.
+Pull your torso back to an upright position to perform a sit-up.
+At the top of the movement, perform a single-arm shoulder press by pressing the dumbbell in your right hand directly overhead, locking out the right bicep near your right ear.

 With control, lower the dumbbell back to your shoulder, then lower back down to the mat and repeat.